-Exception to 2020-2021 deadlines for academic personnel actions
+Exception to 2023-2024 deadlines for academic personnel actions

-New - Exception to September 30 Material Submission Deadline for Academic Year 2020-2021 only: If an advancement action is not recommended or approved (i.e., a 0-step increase) by any reviewer (department or equivalent, FPC, Dean, or CAP), academic members may request an extension due to COVID-19-related reasons to include any new activities and achievements between October 1, 2020 through December 31, 2020.
-The dossier will then be returned to the department for a new vote.
-If advancement is achieved based on the extended deadline, then the line demarcating periods of review in MIV will be drawn below the materials used in the 2020-2021 action.
-The material submission deadline for all other actions remains September 30, as stated in the "Reminder - Deadline for Submitting Materials to Review Files" section below.
+Extended - Exception to September 30 Material Submission Deadline for Academic Year 2023-2024: If an advancement action is not recommended or approved (i.e., a 0-step increase) by any reviewer (department or equivalent, FPC, Dean, or CAP), academic members may request an extension due to COVID-19-related reasons to include any new activities and achievements between October 1, 2023 through December 31, 2023.
+The dossier will then be returned to the department for reconsideration.
+If advancement is achieved based on the extended deadline, then the line demarcating periods of review in MIV will be drawn below the materials used in the 2023-2024 action.
+This will be the last year for this exception.

+The material submission deadline for all other actions remains September 30.